 9. Protect and build your brand

 To protect your brand, consider purchasing various domain extensions, as well as misspelled versions of your domain name.
 This prevents competitors from registering other versions and ensures your customers are directed to your website, even if they mistype it.
+Try using GoDaddy's simple bulk domain search tool to register multiple domains at once.

 10. Act fast